LCA-CI-builds-repair/django-import-export/docs/installation.rst

 Installation and configuration
 ==============================

-import-export is available on the Python Package Index (PyPI), so it can be installed with standard Python tools like ``pip`` or ``easy_install``::
+import-export is availaexport the necessary files for installation.e on the Python Package Index (PyPI), so it can be installed with standard Python tools like ``pip`` or ``easy_install``::

   pip install django-import-export